 Cayenne - not in the original Barefoot Contessa recipe, but we like this.
 It gives the almonds a little bit of a kick.

 Spread 1 lb of almonds, (yes! - leave the skins on.
-Don't waste your time with removing the skins.), a 9x13 baking tray lined with parchment or a Silpat.
+Don't waste your time with removing the skins.), in a single layer on a 9x13 baking tray lined with parchment or a Silpat.

-Toss with 1 tablspoon of good olive oil.
+Toss with 1 tablespoon of good olive oil.
 Use your hands to get every almond covered with a little bit of the oil.

 Season with fresh thyme and about 1 teaspoon of fine salt.
 Again toss well, use your hands and get everything covered.